ajency/cibil-dashboard/content/overview_free/credit-education/dashboard-faqs/article-4.md

 **I have purchased a CIBIL subscription plan.
 How do I refresh my CIBIL Score and Report?**

-* Go to 'Dashboard' and scroll to the 'Refresh Center' section of the dashboard.
-Click on the 'Refresh Now' button.
+* Click on the 'Overview' section in the menu, then click on 'Refresh Now' button on your CIBIL score card to refresh your score.

     ![](../../../../images/article-images/image11.png)
     {.article-images}